 For those of you that may be new to the concept of a pricing team, a world-class pricing team is a revenue-making machine for all types of businesses that want to implement the most effective pricing strategy for their business.
 Their sole purpose, capability and intent are building more flexible pricing strategies.
 As well as systems, and structures that drive profitable growth in the safest way possible.
 In a way, they aim to build a profit-sharing ecosystem that the whole value chain can benefit from rather than a zero-sum game.

 A world-class pricing team is a well-kept secret that your competitors don’t want you to find out about.
 They de-risk earnings and capture revenue and margin opportunities by taking a very measured and scientific approach to price for profitability in your industry.

-With their unique skills and expertise:
+With their unique skills and expertise, a pricing team …

-- They study the market as a scientist would.
+- Studies the market as a scientist would.
 They’ll bring together all the right data and knowledge from within your business to study what’s happening in the market at a transactional level.
 They will set up market intelligence systems to get an objective read of changing market conditions and analyse scenarios.
 They’ll listen carefully to the pressures and concerns of the sales teams to adjust pricing tactics.
 They’ll also listen carefully to the strategic intentions of the executive team to re-calibrate market pricing positioning.

-- They’re always running data, tests and price trials to cross-tabulate their findings.
+- Analyses data, tests and price trials to cross-tabulate their findings.
 Offering a reliable 3,6, 9-month forecast and outlook on the industry.
 They want to know what different customer groups are willing to pay for and how the market is responding.
 This also leads to a test and application of what they’ve learned about the market to inform segmentation.
 You then receive pricing options that don’t damage your brand or price positioning in the market.